 - When looking for a Vietnam warehouse for rent, usable space is critical

-Be mindful that sometimes the estimate of a warehouse’s square footage contains area that isn’t usable.
+Be mindful that sometimes the estimate of a warehouse’s square footage contains an area that isn’t usable.
 Since you will be using space within the warehouse.
 Make sure to consult with a real estate professional about how landlords calculate and what they include in their calculations.
 This is also an essential consideration when leasing warehouse space.

 You don’t want a lot of empty space, but there should be enough room to grow.
 Consider the ceiling height as well: how much can you stack vertically safely?
 Storing goods this way lowers the amount of square meterage required to store the same quantity of stock.